Abrasel-Nacional/opendelivery-v2/IMPLEMENTATION_GUIDE.md

 - Normative events are GUARANTEED for your profile
 - Optional events MAY be present
 - State is source of truth (not just events)
-- You can poll OR use webhooks (binding choice)
+- You can poll OR use webhooks as declared in Discovery / API Spec
 ```

 ### Migration Checklist